Post-Accident Medical Complications in Louisiana Workers Compensation

 Thus, an employee is entitled to have the issue of refusal to submit to a surgical procedure fully litigated.

-That means witnesses, exhibits, a trial, and possibly an appeal, all before the employee's compensation payments may be terminated on the grounds that the employee has refused to undergo surgery.
+That means witnesses, exhibits, a trial, and possibly an appeal, all before the employee's compensation payments may be terminated because the employee has refused to undergo surgery.

-In fact, if the workers compensation insurance company does terminate payments prior to such a determination, then the workers compensation insurance company may have to pay penalties and attorney's fees to the employee.
+In fact, if the workers compensation insurance company does terminate payments before such a determination, then the workers compensation insurance company may have to pay penalties and attorney's fees to the employee.

 Failure to Co-operate in Recommended Treatment